 § 430-38.
 Trees and other plantings.

 The applicant shall plant trees as provided in the landscape plan submitted as part of the subdivision application in accordance with any specific provisions included in the plan.
-The developer shall provide for the inspection of stock and planting operations shall be in accordance with good horticultural practice.
-The developer shall provide a oneyear warranty on all stock.
+The developer shall provide for the inspection of stock, and planting operations shall be in accordance with good horticultural practice.
+The developer shall provide a one-year warranty on all stock.

 § 430-39.
 Loam.

-A. Loam shall consist of fertile, friable, natural topsoil typical of the locality without admixture of subsoil, refuse or other foreign materials and shall be obtained from a well-drained arable site.
+A. Loam shall consist of fertile, friable, natural topsoil typical of the locality without admixture of subsoil, refuse or other foreign materials and shall be obtained from a well-drained, arable site.
 It shall be of such a mixture of sand, silt and clay particles as to exhibit sandy and clayey properties in about equal proportions.
-It shall be reasonably free of stumps, roots, heavy or stiff clay, stones lager than 3/4inch diameter, lumps, coarse sand, noxious weeds, sticks, brush or other litter.
-Topsoil as delivered to the site or stockpiled shall have pH between 6.0 and 7.0 and shall contain no less than 5% or more than 8% organic matter as determined by loss of ignition of moisturefree samples dried at 100° C. The topsoil shall meet the following mechanical analysis:
+It shall be reasonably free of stumps, roots, heavy or stiff clay, stones lager than 3/4-inch diameter, lumps, coarse sand, noxious weeds, sticks, brush or other litter.
+Topsoil as delivered to the site or stockpiled shall have pH between 6.0 and 7.0 and shall contain no less than 5% or more than 8% organic matter as determined by loss of ignition of moisture-free samples dried at 100° C. The topsoil shall meet the following mechanical analysis: